AndreRatzenberger/schwarm/minimalism.md

 ## Running Agents

-Start any agent with the quickstart method:
+Start the agent system with any agent

 ```python
 # Simple start